m-ox/MaudlinArt/README.md

       * get one, get all, post, patch, and delete routes for artwork
 * Express validator on user sign up and new artwork
 * salted password encryption
-* express hosting the client files
+* Express hosting the client files

 Frontend features:
 * simple modular navigation bar